IndexFziQ/MSMARCO-MRC-Analysis/README.md

 ### <span id = "MARS">MARS</span>
 **Multi-Attention ReaderS Network.** *Jingming Liu.* [ [video](https://v.qq.com/x/page/k06284mr0hk.html) ]
 * **Motivation**
-    * Transfer learning tasks like Cove and ELMo store more generalized information in the lower layer (encoder).
+    * Transfer learning tasks like CoVe and ELMo store more generalized information in the lower layer (encoder).
     * The answers from each site are quite different and have their own features.
     * Multi-task learning may bring an improvement for the MRC task.
     * The score for multi-passage needs more factors, not just the simple counting.